HPCBio/eib-marker-design/Pedigree_verification.md

 ### Number of flanking SNPs

-Although we’ll annotate flanking SNPs, the fewer there are, the more likely the marker won’t have technical problems.
+Although we’ll annotate flanking SNPs, the fewer there are, the less likely the marker will have technical problems.

 ``` r
 snpdf2$Nflanking <- nFlankingSNPs(myvcf, rownames(snpdf2))